 Active Listening

-Those high in agreeableness don’t merely avoid conflict because they’re personally uncomfortable with it.
-Instead, they genuinely look for the good and others; further, they are other-oriented rather than self-oriented and tend to be understanding and forgiving.10
+Those high in agreeableness don’t avoid conflict simply because they are uncomfortable.
+Instead, they genuinely look for the good in others.
+Agreeable people are other-oriented rather than self-oriented.
+Most of these individuals tend to be understanding and forgiving.

 What Are the Benefits of Agreeableness?